cyberabu/abu/README.md

 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, ABU-SIRE executives do not accept responsibility.
-By establishing the Pikachu, you are deemed to have accepted these responsibilities.
+By establishing the ABU-SIR-BOT, you are deemed to have accepted these responsibilities.
 ```

 ## Developers